Search Results

 Use in children

-For children aged 1 year or older, the dose will be based on the child’s weight.
-The doctor will decide the correct dose for the child and how long he/she should take it.
+If Cyklokapron is given to a child from one year, the dose will be based on the child’s weight.
+Your doctor will decide the correct dose for the child and how long he/she should take it.

 No reduction in dosage is necessary unless there is evidence of renal failure.

-If you suffer from impaired renal function, your dose of tranexamic acid will be reduced according to results from a blood test (serum creatinine level).
+If you have a kidney problem, your dose of tranexamic acid will be reduced according to a test performed on your blood (serum creatinine level).

 No reduction in dosage is necessary.